aashish-moktan/aashishmoktan.com.np/src/content/pages/en/services.md

 title: What I do
 permalink: /{{ lang }}/services/index.html
 key: 'services'
-description: 'I focus on developing things for the web.
-I place value on performance, accessibility, simplicity and long term support.'
+description: 'I specialize in building robust backend systems with Node.js, Express, and modern databases.
+I care deeply about performance, scalability, security, and long-term maintainability.'
 layout: services
-lead: 'I focus on developing things for the web.
-My approach is semantic HTML, CSS, and a dash of JavaScript.
-I care about performance, accessibility, simplicity and long term support.
-Also: websites should be fun!'
+lead: 'I focus on crafting scalable and secure backend systems using Node.js, Express, and databases like MongoDB and PostgreSQL.
+I prioritize performance, clean architecture, and long-term support — and I believe well-built backends make everything else possible.'
 ---